metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_update_automation_v1beta2_manifest.md

 Optional:

-- `branch` (String) Branch specifies that commits should be pushed to the branchnamed.
-The branch is created using '.spec.checkout.branch' as thestarting point, if it doesn't already exist.
+- `branch` (String) Branch specifies that commits should be pushed to the branch named.
+The branch is created using '.spec.checkout.branch' as the starting point, if it doesn't already exist.
-- `options` (Map of String) Options specifies the push options that are sent to the Gitserver when performing a push operation.
-For details, see:https://git-scm.com/docs/git-push#Documentation/git-push.txt---push-optionltoptiongt
+- `options` (Map of String) Options specifies the push options that are sent to the Git server when performing a push operation.
+For details, see: https://git-scm.com/docs/git-push#Documentation/git-push.txt---push-optionltoptiongt
-- `refspec` (String) Refspec specifies the Git Refspec to use for a push operation.If both Branch and Refspec are provided, then the commit is pushedto the branch and also using the specified refspec.For more details about Git Refspecs, see:https://git-scm.com/book/en/v2/Git-Internals-The-Refspec
+- `refspec` (String) Refspec specifies the Git Refspec to use for a push operation.
+If both Branch and Refspec are provided, then the commit is pushed to the branch and also using the specified refspec.
+For more details about Git Refspecs, see: https://git-scm.com/book/en/v2/Git-Internals-The-Refspec